zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

         Response response;
         try {
             DsnCopy dsnCopy = new DsnCopy(connection);
-            // 'replace' here will be true by default if not specified in builder.
+            // 'replace' here will be true by default if not specified in the builder.
             CopyParams copyParams = new CopyParams.Builder().fromDataSet(fromDataSetName)
                     .toDataSet(toDataSetName)
                     .copyAllMembers(true).build();